[Miyagi Prefecture] Vibrant spectacular scenery during the rainy season! 4 famous hydrangea spots

 Sendai City Wildflower Garden

-Sendai City Wildflower Garden<Information>
+Sendai City Wildflower Garden <Information>

 - Name: Sendai City Wildflower Garden

-- Address: 2-1-1 Mogasaki, Taihaku Ward, Sendai City, Miyagi Prefecture 982-0843
+- Address: 2-1-1 Mogasaki, Taihaku Ward, Sendai City, Miyagi Prefecture, 982-0843

 Google Maps

-Dainenjiyama Park “Hydrangea Path”
+Dainenjiyama Park "Hydrangea Road"

 - Name: Dainenjiyama Park

-- Address: Mogasaki, Taihaku Ward, Sendai City, Miyagi Prefecture 982-0843
+- Address: Mogasaki, Taihaku Ward, Sendai City, Miyagi Prefecture, 982-0843

-- Opening hours: None in particular
+- Opening hours: None

 - Admission fee: Free